-Greenvale School is working towards the Wellbeing Award for Schools.
+Greenvale School has achieved the Wellbeing Award for Schools.

 Mental health includes our emotional, psychological, and social wellbeing.
 It affects how we think, feel and act.
 It helps to determine how we handle stress, relate to others, and make choices.
 We provide a caring, supporting environment in which every individual is valued and respected.
 We believe that students, staff and parents/carers need the skills to manage the challenge life brings us by developing resilience and having a positive mental health.
 This does not mean not having any problems, but developing awareness of ourselves and the ability to cope with difficulties faced.
 Everyone experiences life challenges that can make us vulnerable.
 At times, anyone may need additional support to manage and deal with these situations.